 Social Events and Meetings

-In addition to attending classes on campus, commuter students will be invited to attend social events and to club and organization meetings and to participate in co-curricular activities that are sponsored by the Office of Student Involvement and take place outside of the residence halls.
+In addition to attending classes on campus, commuter students are always invited to attend social events and to club and organization meetings and to participate in co-curricular activities that are sponsored by the Office of Student Involvement and take place outside of the residence halls.
 Commuter students will not be permitted inside the residence areas on campus.
-The Commuter Lounge on the second floor of the Sakowich Campus Center will remain open and available to students.
-This space is considered a common space on campus and will be cleaning in accordance with the College’s cleaning protocols.
+The Commuter Lounge on the second floor of the Sakowich Campus Center is open and available to students.
+This space is considered a common space on campus and is cleaned in accordance with the College’s cleaning protocols.